Tony Eason: New England Patriots

-Eason was selected by the New England Patriots in the first round (15th overall pick) of the 1983 NFL Draft.
+Eason was selected by the New England Patriots in the first round (15th overall pick) of the 1983 NFL draft.
 He was one of six quarterbacks picked in the first round of the 1983 Draft along with John Elway (1st pick), Todd Blackledge (7th pick), Jim Kelly (14th pick), Ken O'Brien (24th pick), and Dan Marino (27th pick).
+The idea was for him to eventually take over for longtime starter Steve Grogan, who had gone 5–8 in his last two injury-ridden seasons.

-Eason appeared in 72 games (49 as a starter) for the Patriots between 1983 and 1989.
-His best years were from 1984 to 1986 when he was the Patriots' starting quarterback.
-In 1984, he completed 259 out of 431 passes (60.1%) for 3,228 yards and a passer rating of 93.4—third best in the NFL.
-In 1986, he completed 276 of 448 passes (61.6%) for 3,328 yards and a passer rating of 89.2—fourth best in the NFL.
+Eason would appear in 72 games (49 as a starter) for the Patriots between 1983 and 1989.
+His rookie season saw him start the last four games of the year after Grogan started Week 1 through 12 and got them to a 6–6 record, with Eason doing spot appearances, such as being put in to throw the last eleven passes against Cleveland in a rout that ended with Eason throwing his first interception (and then second) in a 30–0 loss.
+In his first start against the New York Jets the following week, Eason went 13-of-27 with an interception in a 26–3 loss.
+Eason went 2–2 as a starter, throwing just one touchdown to five interceptions.
+In 1984, Grogan was named the starter, but Week 3 saw Eason be tapped in to replace Grogan midway against the Seattle Seahawks.
+He went 12-of-22 for 126 yards and two touchdowns in the 38–23 victory.
+From that point, Eason started the rest of the season, going 7-6 along the way while completing 259 out of 431 passes (60.1%) for 3,228 yards and a passer rating of 93.4—third best in the NFL.
+His best game came against the Indianapolis Colts when he threw for a career high four touchdowns in a 50–17 victory.
 Eason also set an undesirable record in 1984 by being sacked 59 times for a loss of 409 yards; his 59 sacks were the most in NFL history at the time and currently stands as the ninth highest single season total.
 Eason also led the NFL in interception percentage in the 1984 season with only 1.9% of his passes being intercepted.

-Eason guided the Patriots to the AFC East title in 1986, but was defeated in the playoffs by John Elway and the Denver Broncos.